mrinfinidy/ulauncher-keepassxc/README.md

 - `Inactivity lock timeout`: forces you to re-enter the passphrase after you haven't used the extension for a while.
 By default it's set to 600 seconds (10 minutes).
 If you'd rather not re-enter it, you can set the value to 0, but that's probably not a great idea.
 NOTE: The cached passphrase is only stored in memory, so you'll need to re-enter it if you reboot your computer or restart Ulauncher.

+- `Key file path (optional)`: path to the key file for database authentication.
+Leave empty to use password-only authentication.
+If specified, the database will be unlocked using both the password and the key file.

 ## Usage

 Open Ulauncher and type in "kp " to start the extension.
 If your password database is locked with a passphrase, it'll ask you to enter it: